How to be Successful on Rover as a Dog Sitter

 Yes, you can absolutely set your schedule, which makes working on Rover great for when you want to take time off or do some traveling of your own.
 You can even restrict the size and number of dogs you take, and the types of bookings you are willing to accept.

 There also are no minimum hours required to work to remain active.
 If anything, one of the major issues most people on starting on Rover face, is the huge amount of people on the ‘supply’ side of the equation, and not nearly enough demand for everyone who would love to be busy dog-sitting.

-What this means to the average sitter on Rover is they will typically receive just a handful of requests per year, (usually in the summer and during the holidays), when there are far more bookings to go around.
+What this means to the average sitter on Rover is they will typically receive just a handful of requests over the last year, (usually in the summer and during the holidays), when there are far more bookings to go around.
 And (more importantly) when the sitters with the most reviews are already booked solid and filled to capacity.